Shiroguchi-Lab/BarBIQ_Pipeline_V1_2_0/README.md

 (1) In BarBIQ_Step_2.pl, the lowest-level taxon of each cOTU predicted by the RDP classifier with a classification bootstrap confidence equal or higher than a given threshold (between 0 and 1, which can be set up in the BarBIQ_example_parameter_2.txt file before running BarBIQ_Step_2.pl) is printed as the last column of the "Absolute-concentration" sheet in BarBIQ_Quantification.xlsx; for details about the classification bootstrap confidence in RDP classifer, please refer to https://github.com/rdpstaff/classifier and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3965039/.<br/>

 (2) An optional process is added.
-For changing the threshold of classification bootstrap confidence to print the lowest-level taxon (see above (1)) after the processing of BarBIQ_Step_2.pl, the code BarBIQ_final_bac_con_nomalization_xlsx.pl can be run independetly with a given threshold (between 0 and 1) (an instruction to use this code is newly provided below).<br/>
+For changing the threshold of classification bootstrap confidence to print the lowest-level taxon (see above (1)) after the processing of BarBIQ_Step_2.pl, the code BarBIQ_final_bac_con_nomalization_xlsx.pl can be run independently with a given threshold (between 0 and 1) (an instruction to use this code is newly provided below).<br/>

 (3) In BarBIQ_Step_2.pl, a new file is output and named as BarBIQ_Bar_sequences.fasta.
 Bar sequences are printed in fasta format with taxonomic labels (predicted by the RDP classifier) and cOTU ID which may be used for other downstream bioinformatic analyses.<br/>